 It is important to keep in mind that age-adjusted death rates cannot be accurately compared to crude rates or to rates adjusted to a different population standard.
 Effective with 1999 death data, a new population standard based on the projected year 2000 U.S. standard population was implemented in the United States.
-Consequently, comparisons between age-adjusted rates in the 1999 and 2000 reports and those in the 1996-1998 reports (based on the 1940 U.S. standard population) and those in Kentucky County Health Profiles, 1995 (based on the 1970 U.S. standard population) are not valid.
+Consequently, comparisons between age-adjusted rates in reports from 1999 forward and those in reports prior to 1999 are not valid.

-Cause of death code groupings: ICD-10 cause of death codes are grouped in this report according to the groupings shown in Appendix III, Cause of Death - ICD-10 Codes.
+Cause of death code groupings: ICD-10 cause of death codes are grouped in this report according to the groupings shown in Appendix III, Cause of Death -

+ICD-10 Codes.
 The leading causes for each population cohort in each county are from the 50 leading causes statewide.
 In most cohorts, the ten leading causes are shown.
 However, in many counties, particularly for a small population in which there were few deaths, fewer than ten causes may be shown, and their total may not equal the All Causes total, the residual being deaths from causes other than the leading 50.

-Racial classification: The Kentucky Population Research program provided 2000 Census population counts in three racial categories: White, Black (African American), and Other.
+Racial classification: The Kentucky Population Research program provided 2001 population estimates in three racial categories: White, Black (African American), and Other.
 In the 2000 Census, respondents were allowed to identify themselves as members of "two or more races."
-These are included in the Other population.
-Consequently the Other population has increased from 0.8 percent of the total population in 1999 to 2.6 percent in 2000.
+2001 projections from these counts are included in the Other population.
+Consequently the Other population has increased from 0.8 percent of the total population in 1999 to 2.6 percent in 2001.
 However, as in past reports, due to limitations of space and the extremely small numbers of the Other population at the county level, statistics disaggregated by race in this report are presented for the White and Black populations only.
 Consequently, in many cases the White and Black statistics may not sum to the total.

 County ranks: County ranks are provided for several indicators in this report in order to provide a quick reference to the relative standings among the counties.
 The reader should be aware that in many cases the differences among counties in the statistic being ranked are extremely small, and the ranks could fluctuate widely as a result of minimal changes in the actual statistic.
+In some cases, ties were ranked with the same value, while subsequent numerical values were deleted.
 For these reasons, the county ranks should be used with caution.